10 Easy Steps to Go Plastic-Free Today

 What can you do?

-In general, the best thing you can do is cut down on disposable items and especially single-use disposable plastic items.
+In general, the best thing you can do is cut down on disposable items, especially single-use disposable plastic items.
 Even if you’re not leaving these items on the beach, they’re making it onto the beaches and the items are only a portion of what’s washed up from the ocean.
 Meaning, there’s way more in the ocean.

 The answer is to not use disposable items.
-It sounds difficult, but it can be done.
-Just work on solving one problem at a time – that’s what I’m doing and sharing with you on this blog!
+It isn’t always easy, so just work on solving one problem at a time – that’s what I’m doing and sharing with you on this website!

 Beach sunset